 ✅ How to Use:

-- Oral Supplementation: Consume 400 mg of pumpkin seed oil capsules daily, preferably with meals.
+- Oral Supplementation: Take 400 mg of pumpkin seed oil capsules daily, preferably with food for better absorption.
+This dosage has shown promise in human studies for improving hair growth and density.

 3. Green Tea Extract (Camellia sinensis)